aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/manage-outlook-categories-aspose-email-java/_index.md

 ---
-title: "Manage Outlook Categories with Aspose.Email for Java: A Comprehensive Guide"
+title: "Manage Outlook Categories with Aspose.Email for Java - A Comprehensive Guide"
 description: "Learn how to manage outlook categories and remove outlook category tags using Aspose.Email for Java.
 This guide also shows how to clear all outlook categories programmatically."
 date: "2025-12-22"
 weight: 1